-Probation indicates that a fellowship is in noncompliance with the Council's approval standards and requirements to the extent that the quality and effectiveness of the fellowship are in jeopardy.
-This category serves as a strong warning to the institution that serious problems exist that could cause the fellowship to fail.
-When probation is extended, the fellowship is considered to be a candidate for withdrawal of approval.
-The RRC and/or the Council have the prerogative of adding to the probationary action the requirement that no new fellows enter the program until areas of noncompliance have been addressed to the satisfaction of the RRC and the Council.
+Probation indicates that a residency is in noncompliance with the Council's standards and requirements for approval to the extent that the quality and effectiveness of the residency are in jeopardy.
+This category serves as a strong warning to the institution that serious problems exist that could cause the residency to fail.
+When probation is extended, the residency is considered to be a candidate for withdrawal of approval.
+The RRC and/or the Council have the prerogative of adding to the probationary action the requirement that no new residents or transfers enter the residency until areas of noncompliance have been addressed to the satisfaction of the RRC and the Council.

 The program must provide evidence of significant progress in correction of areas of noncompliance within a specified period.
-This period of probation is to be determined by the Council but is usually limited to a maximum of two years.
+This period of probation is to be determined by the Council, but is usually limited to a maximum of two years.
 Failure to meet the requirements as stated by the Council during the two-year period, including any extension for good cause, will result in withdrawal of approval.